sbbi-unl/DeepmiRBP/README.md

 - **SciPy**: v1.6.2
 - **Keras**: v2.4.3 (backend: TensorFlow v2.4.1)
 - **Scikit-learn**: v0.24.1
-- **EDeN**: Use the provided `EDeN.zip` file, decompress it, and install it locally.
-Note that the latest code structure of EDeN has changed and may not be compatible with our code.
 - **RNAshapes**: If you cannot download it, please use the provided RNAshapes in this GitHub repository.

 ### Installation Instructions